 Medicare Part D is your prescription drug coverage.
-If you have Medicare, you’re eligible to enroll in Medicare Part D. In 2016, nearly 41 million Medicare beneficiaries are enrolled in Medicare Part D plans.1
+If you have Medicare, you’re eligible to enroll in Medicare Part D. In 2018, 43 million Medicare beneficiaries were enrolled in Medicare Part D plans.1

 According to the Kaiser Family Foundation, the Medicare drug benefit is especially important to those with modest incomes or very high drug costs, as the benefit helps to reduce out-of-pocket drug spending for enrollees.1

 There are different Medicare drug plans, and each has its own list of covered drugs, called a formulary.
 Typically, a drug plan will place drugs into different tiers on their formularies.
 Drugs in each tier have a different cost.
 In general, a drug in a lower tier will cost you less than a drug in a higher tier.

 Some of the factors that determine your actual drug plan costs include:

 The drugs you use

 The plan you choose